sschreyer/simple_FPS/README.md

 # Simple Shooter
 This is a very simple FPS that I am developing to improve my graphics skills.
+It is currently in an extremely early stage of development, with very little other than extremely basic lighting, textures, and camera having been implemented.

 Attributions: